learn-co-curriculum/phase-3-hashketball/README.md

 ### Iterating through Nested Levels:

 This lab requires us to iterate through the many levels of our nested hash.
 DON'T TAKE YOUR UNDERSTANDING OF YOUR HASH FOR GRANTED.
 Every time you iterate into a new level of the hash, immediately place a `binding.pry` there.
-Then, run rspec or learn to see what the key/value pairs of that hash are.
+Then, run RSpec with the `learn` command to see what the key/value pairs of that hash are.

 Let's take a look at an example: